microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/beta/docs/Update-MgBetaDeviceManagementReusableSetting.md

 ```

 ### -CategoryId
-Specifies the area group under which the setting is configured in a specified configuration service provider (CSP)
+Specify category in which the setting is under.
+Support $filters.

 ```yaml
 Type: System.String